bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J9FVY3ESPPD58
 Tags: dynamic featured image, featured image, post thumbnail, dynamic post thumbnail, multiple featured image, multiple post thumbnail
 Requires at least: 3.5
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 3.3.1
+Stable tag: 3.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types.

 == Description ==
 Dynamically adds multiple featured image or multiple post thumbnail functionality to your page, posts and custom post types.
-This plugin provides you an interface to add any number of featured image as you want without writing a single code.
-These dynamic featured images can then be collected by the various theme functions.
+This plugin provides you an interface to add any number of featured image as you want without writing a single line of code.
+These featured images can then be collected by the various theme functions.

 > **A NOTE ABOUT SUPPORT:** We’re here to help troubleshoot bugs, but please don't set expectations early as the support forums at WordPress.org are only checked once a week.
 All the support of the Dynamic Featured Image plugin will now be provided from within [this support forum](http://ankitpokhrel.com.np/blog/forums/forum/dynamic-featured-image-free-version/ "Dynamic Featured Image Support Forum").